Fibalance® (Partially Hydrolyzed Guar Gum)

 IBS-D and IBS-C Symptom Improvement

-PHGG paradoxically improves both diarrhea-predominant AND constipation-predominant IBS — normalizes stool consistency.
+PHGG paradoxically improves both diarrhea-predominant and constipation-predominant IBS — normalizes stool consistency.
 Useful in mixed-pattern IBS.

 Microbiome Support (Gentle Prebiotic)